selfdriven-services/selfdriven-business/docs/pages/framework-the-collaborative-day.md

 ---
 ## selfdriven Collaborative Day Framework

-A collaboration-day (traditionally called a workday) can be structured around three shared modes of attention:
+A collaboration-day (traditionally called a workday) can be structured around three shared modes of attention zones: **Curious**, **Caring** & **Constructive**.
-- **Curious**
-- **Caring**
-- **Constructive**

-Rather than expecting people to operate in the same mental mode all day, the collaborative-day moves through **three collaborative timezones**.
+Rather than expecting people to operate in the same mental mode all day, the collaborative-day moves through three collaborative timed-zones.

 This creates a shared rhythm for the group so that everyone understands **what kind of energy the environment is optimised for at each point in the day**.